There are different causes and irritants responsible for itching in dogs.

-After you consult with a veterinarian and any serious medical issues have been ruled out, the easiest way to solve this is with an itch relief for dogs remedies.
+After you consult with a veterinarian and any serious medical issues, have been ruled out, the easiest way to solve this is with an itch relief for dogs remedies.

-Other studies showed that even holistic approach with the use of essential oils and coconut oil may sometimes be effective for an itchy dog, too.
+Other studies showed that even a holistic approach with the use of essential oils and coconut oil might sometimes be effective for an itchy dog, too.

 Topical treatments with Triamcinolone acetonide were very effective at treating these conditions in dogs (1).
 They decreased swelling, redness, rashes, and itchiness.

-However, before you request a stronger antibiotic solution, some less intrusive over the counter dog itch relief remedies may solve this problem.
-We'll review these top five rated brands below:
+However, before you request a stronger antibiotic solution, some less intrusive over-the-counter dog itch relief remedies may solve this problem.

 Why Is My Dog So Itchy?

 Studies on causes of itchiness in dogs (Pruritus) show that the two most common culprits are dry skin and allergies.

 Dry Skin on Dogs

 If you live in an area with very low humidity, you may notice that your dog's skin is dry year-round.

-However, sometimes dry skin on dogs may be caused by parasites, hypothyroidism, Cushing's disease or even more serious health problems.
+However, sometimes dry skin on dogs may be caused by parasites, hypothyroidism, Cushing's disease, or even more serious health problems.